 Understanding why employees leave lets you take proactive action to keep them satisfied and engaged.
 Data and analytics can help reduce employee turnover by spotting patterns in employee behavior and satisfaction.

-• Employee data, such as tenure, department, or seniority, to identify specific groups with higher turnover rates
+- Employee data, such as tenure, department, or seniority, to identify specific groups with higher turnover rates and reasons for departure

 Measuring employee turnover is a standard process that can help you tackle retention issues head-on.
 When you’re clear about how much turnover is costing your organization, you’re also more likely to get support to make a change.
 Calculating the cost of employee turnover — and how much you could save by lowering it — doesn’t have to be complicated either.
 In fact, we’ve made it easy.